iagoleal/iagoleal.github.io/content/posts/cuts.md

 Click anywhere in the figure below to carve the space until the function's shape is recognizable.
+You start with no cut and, as you click, the polyhedral approximation improves until the function's graph become recognizable.
+A fun game is to try to do this with the least amount of cuts possible.

 <div class="diagram-container">
   <svg id="function-epigraph-carving" class="diagram" viewBox="-400 -200 800 400" width="100%" height="100%">